Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Experiments

 \subsection{Analysis on Trajectory Distillation}

-A key goal of our work is to create an efficient and deployable detector.
-We distill the LEAP framework's complex reasoning into a compact student model.
-To evaluate the success of this distillation, we compare the performance of the Qwen2.5-7B model directly with its GPT-4o mini teacher.
-As shown in Table \ref{tab:4o}, the student model performs comparably to its teacher, and even surpasses it in accuracy on both HaluEval at 74.19\% and MMLU-Pro at 69.81\%.
-This success stems from our distillation of high quality trajectories, which enables the student model to learn the entire complex reasoning path.
-It demonstrates that LEAP successfully transfers the dynamic planning and reasoning capabilities of a powerful model into a small and efficient model.
+To assess the efficacy of trajectory distillation, we compare the performance of the Qwen2.5-7B student directly with its GPT-4o mini teacher.
+As shown in Table \ref{tab:4o}, the student not only achieves parity but surpasses the teacher, attaining 74.19\% accuracy on HaluEval and 69.81\% on MMLU-Pro.
+This performance indicates that the distillation process effectively transfers the decision-making logic and dynamic planning strategies, rather than merely mimicking outputs.
+Consequently, LEAP proves capable of compressing complex reasoning capabilities into a small model, enabling efficient deployment without compromising reasoning depth.